plenoptic-org/plenoptic/docs/tutorials/advanced/Display.md

 po.imshow(coeffs[:, 1:-1], channel_idx=0);
 ```

-`animshow` works analogously to `imshow`, wrapping around the [`pyrtools` version](inv:pyrtools:#*.imshow) but expecting a 5d tensor: `(batch, channel, time, height, width)`.
+`animshow` works analogously to `imshow`, but expecting a 5d tensor: `(batch, channel, time, height, width)`.
 It returns a `matplotlib.animation.FuncAnimation` object, which can be saved as an mp4 or converted to an html object for display in a Jupyter notebook (because of the matplotlib configuration options set in the first cell of this notebook, and others in our documentation that make use of them, this happens automatically).

 ```{code-cell} ipython3
 pyr = po.simul.SteerablePyramidFreq(